alick/connect6-ng/README.markdown

 # Howto Install and Run

-The recommended way to use connect6-ng is using the source code.
+The recommended way to use connect6-ng is building from the source code.
+You need prepare git, JDK, ant, findbugs to begin the journey.

-Fist you should clone the repository by git:
+First you should clone the repository by git:

     git clone https://code.google.com/p/connect6-ng/